pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 * Low volume of updates
 * Wanted all the imagery **in** the CMS

+^
-^ We are lucky with most museums that we don't need instantanious/real-time updates.
+We are lucky with most museums that we don't need instantanious/real-time updates.
 We were told low volume of updates

+^
-I forget why, but all imagery in the CMS
+I forget why, but all imagery in the CMS. (was it a whim?)

+^
-^ We created more constraints as we worked through the process.
+We created more constraints as we worked through the process.

 ---

 ---

+[.column]

 # Second, _decide_ on an execution **strategy**
 ## Syncing Strategies